Policies

 To increase efficiency and align with other popular ski areas, Crescent Hill will be going cashless starting in the 2025-2026 season.

-A kiosk will be available onsite for customers with cash to transfer their dollars onto VISA gift cards that are usable at any retailer that accepts VISA.
+A kiosk will be available onsite for customers with cash to transfer their dollars onto Mastercard gift cards that are usable at any retailer that accepts Mastercard.
+You can check your card balance at the onsite kiosk, by calling the number on the back of the card, or by visiting www.readycreditcorp.com.

-Customers may still tip in cash, if they like.
+Customers may still tip in cash, if they like (thank you!).

 Refunds